 1. Batman Interrogates The Joker – The Dark Knight

 A film that has been hailed as the greatest superhero movie of all time, Christopher Nolan’s The Dark Knight looked to strip both Batman and Joker down to their core.
 Which brings us to our number one Batman moment ever, the interrogation sequence.
 When Commissioner Gordon exits the soiled interrogation room, he leaves behind the darker version of himself: Batman in full rage mode.
 Lit only by a solitary light, the Joker watches as Gordon heads to the door, sniveling, “ah, the good cop, bad cop routine?”
 Not exactly.
 Batman immediately smashes the clown’s deranged head into the table, commencing a cross-examination of the most violent order.
 After an incredible back and forth exchange; one that further pushes Batman down the path of anger, Joker reveals that he not only kidnapped Harvey Dent, but Rachael Dawes as well.
 This is Batman at the height of desperation and Joker at the peak of his power.
-The Joker desires Batman’s life (“you complete me”), while the Dark Knight quashes his rooted desire to murder him (“you’re garbage who kills for money”).
-Batman races against time, failing to save Rachael while Harvey has half his body burned from the flames of the explosion.
-This is a sequence that exemplifies the longest rivalry in DC Comics history.
+The Joker desires Batman’s life (“you complete me”), while the Dark Knight continues to squash his rooted desire to murder him (“you’re garbage who kills for money”).
+The scene then becomes a race against time, as Batman fails to save Rachael while Harvey has half his body burned from the flames of the explosion.
+This is a sequence that exemplifies the longest, and most storied rivalry in DC Comics history.
 It is not a battle of fists but rather of the mind.
 It embraces the ridiculousness of Batman and his arch nemesis while affirming Gotham’s need for such a protector.
 It is heartbreaking, pulse-pounding and our pick for the greatest Batman moment in history.

 Those are our picks!
 Don’t agree with them?
 What is your favourite Batman moment?
 Let us know in the comments down below!